dario2994/pol2dom/README.md

 The file `contest.yaml` (passed to `p2d-contest` via the argument `--yaml`) must be a valid `yaml` file containing the following top-level keys:

 - server: The URL of the DOMjudge instance (necessary only if you want to directly import the problems with `--send`).
-- username: Username of a Judge user of the DOMjudge instance (necessary only if you want to directly import the problems with `--send`).
+- username: Username of an admin user of the DOMjudge instance (necessary only if you want to directly import the problems with `--send`).
-- password: Password of the Judge user (necessary only if you want to directly import the problems with `--send`).
+- password: Password of the admin user (necessary only if you want to directly import the problems with `--send`).
 - contest_id: Id of the contest in the DOMjudge instance (necessary only if you want to directly import the problems with `--send`).
 - contest_name: Name of the contest, used to generate properly the pdf of the statements.
 - problems: This is a list of problems.
 A problem is a dictionary with the following keys: